blockwatch-cc/tzstats-go/README.md

 }
 ```

-### Listing many Bigmap keys with client-side data unfolding
+### Listing many Bigmap keys with client-side data decoding

-Extending the example above, we now use TzGo's Micheline features to unfold annotated bigmap data into native Go structs.
+Extending the example above, we now use TzGo's Micheline features to decode annotated bigmap data into native Go structs.
 For efficiency reasons the API only sends binary (hex-encoded) content for smart contract storage.
-The SDK transparently decodes this into native Micheline primitives for further processing as we see in the example below.
+The SDK lets you decodes this into native Micheline primitives or native Go structs for further processing as shown in the example below.

 ```go
 import (